dpluong/chip-8/docs/PROJECT DOCUMENT.md

 Any external libraries or code that is used shall be posted in the [EXTERNAL LIB LICENSES](./docs/EXTERNAL LIB LICENSES.md), along with their licenses.
 No external library or code shall be used that does not have a reasonable open source license, without the permission of all group members and the instructor.

 ## Release Overview
-All team mebers shall only work on the features planned for the next release.
+All team members shall only work on the features planned for the next release.

 Release 1:
 - Emulator